DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 1. Select &lsquo;Device Management Settings&rsquo;.
 1. In the &lsquo;Customer Numbers&rsquo; section in the right-hand pane select &lsquo;Edit&rsquo;.
 1. Select &lsquo;Reseller Number&rsquo; from the drop down box.
 1. Enter the Reseller ID.
-You&rsquo;ll find this in the &lsquo;Description&rsquo; section of the delivery note you. received with your Apple iPads.
+You&rsquo;ll find this in the &lsquo;Description&rsquo; section of the delivery note you received with your Apple iPads.
 It will look like this: COK:DFE8:APPLE IPAD 10.2 XXXXXXX (the last 7 digits are your Reseller ID).
 If you have any problems locating the
 Reseller ID, contact us and we&rsquo;ll confirm it.
 1. Once the number has been verified select &lsquo;Done&rsquo;.